-Many different agencies are responsible for specific aspects of water resource management in the Vermillion River Watershed.
-Watershed residents frequently tell us there are “too many hands” in the river and watershed.
-Drilling a drinking water well?
+Many different agencies are responsible for water resource management in the Vermillion River Watershed.
+Drilling a well?
 Constructing a road that intercepts a stream?
 Building a shopping center with a large parking lot?
 Installing a residential raingarden?
-These activities directly affect water quality or quantity.
+These activities directly affect water quality and quantity.
 Who do you contact for permits, technical assistance, funding, or training?

-We compiled general information about government agencies’ water-related responsibilities to get you to the right place to find assistance.
+We compiled general information about government agencies’ water-related responsibilities to get you to the right place to find assistance, as well as educational resources on water management.
 Review this list of water resource agencies.
 Keep in mind that water management changes constantly – new laws, programs, and people – so if you find a broken website link, please send an email to email@example.com and we’ll update.

 Groundwater – The water held underground in the soil or in pores and crevices in rock is groundwater.
 Groundwater supplies water for drinking water, irrigation, and business uses.
 During dry weather conditions, groundwater helps maintain lake levels, wetlands, and stream flow.
 People with water pumped and piped from private wells use groundwater for their drinking water supply.
 Who’s in charge of protecting groundwater?

 Drinking Water – The water pumped and piped into households for drinking, cooking, and bathing can be groundwater or surface water (like a lake or river).
 In cities, to a public water supplier treats drinking water to remove contamination, stores it, and distributes it to households.
 Who’s in charge of protecting drinking water?